What is working capital?

 The working capital ratio, calculated by dividing current assets by current liabilities, provides insight into a company’s financial health.

-A ratio between 1.2 and 2.0 is typically considered healthy, indicating that the company has enough current assets to cover its current liabilities.
+A ratio between 1.2 and 2.0 is typically considered healthy, indicating the company has enough current assets to cover its current liabilities.
 A ratio below 1.0 suggests negative working capital, signaling potential liquidity issues.

 Utilizing the Working Capital Ratio for Business Analysis